-Eid ul Adha 2023 Saudi Arabia date
+Eid ul-Adha 2024 Saudi Arabia date

-Eid ul Adha prayer time
+Eid ul-Adha prayer time

-The times for the special prayers on Eid ul Adha have not been disclosed as we are still waiting for the official dates from the moon sighting.
+The times for the special prayers on Eid ul-Adha have not been disclosed as we are still waiting for the official dates from the moon sighting.

-Later, on Eid al-Adha day, Muslims will offer prayer at mosques and musallahs, outdoor places of worship, across Saudi Arabia.
+Later, on Eid ul-Adha day, Muslims will offer prayer at mosques and musallahs, outdoor places of worship, across Saudi Arabia.
 The Eid prayer in Saudi Arabia is usually held 10 to 15 minutes after sunrise, and worshippers are encouraged to reach the mosque or musallahs by sunrise to avoid crowds.

-The main observance of Eid Adha is the symbolic reenactment of Ibrahim’s obedience.
+The main observance of Eid ul-Adha is the symbolic reenactment of Ibrahim’s obedience.
 The sacrifice may extend to a cow, sheep, lamb, goat, ram, and even camel.
 The bounty obtained from the sacrifice must be allocated accordingly; the individual, group of individuals or family providing the sacrifice is entitled to a third of the meat, while their friends and relatives are entitled to another third.
 The remaining third strictly belongs to the needy and less fortunate.

 By taking part in this Feast of Sacrifice, Muslims in Saudi Arabia pledge their willingness to submit to the will of the Creator not just by way of performing the Qurban or sacrificing an animal, but also by committing themselves to other acts of charity.
-It is customary for Saudi Arabian Muslims with the financial means to donate sums of money, food and clothes to the homeless and the poor during Eid Adha.
+It is customary for Saudi Arabian Muslims with the financial means to donate sums of money, food and clothes to the homeless and the poor during Eid ul-Adha.